Yitongishere/string_performance/README.md

 ### 2.5 Pitch Detection & String Mapping
 You need to prepare audio file with `.wav` format in 'audio' directory.
 Run `pitch_detect.py` for audio pitch detection, while `freq_position.py` for locating thoses pitches on cello.

-### 2.6 Pose Refinement from HPE and audio-guided approach
+### 2.6 Pose Refinement by HPE and audio-guided approach